-November 2016 we will build the FABSLADDA URBAN MAKERCART, a full mobile fablab for schools and libraries, with a lasercutter on board, that will pass through a door of 78 cms.
+November 2016 we built the FABSLADDA FABLAB2GO, a full mobile fablab for schools and libraries, with a lasercutter on board, that will pass through a door of 78 cms.
 And towable by bike.

 This simple site is updated frequently, as we consider ourselves at the wheel amidst technology …

 Bart Bakker at museum ‘de Pont’, Tilburg – Rosemarie Trockel, Kinderspielplatz, 1999